Schrikvis/bloxcards/carddocs.txt

 - Draw
 Makes the Target player (All, Opponent or an implicit Ally) draw Increase amount of cards from his deck.
-This triggers Fatique.
+This triggers Fatigue.

 - Heal
 Heals the Target cards by Increase.